Boulder-Like Home Office is a Working Retreat in the Garden

-The Tetra Shed was meant to challenge the idea that a home office has to be a room in the home that has simply been turned into an office.
+The Tetra Shed was meant to challenge the idea that a home office has to be a room in the home that has simply been turned into a home office.
 Why not turn the notion on its head by creating something altogether more interesting – a space where you will actually want to spend time?

 As a single unit, the Tetra Shed is just big enough for one or two people.
 But the units are modular and can be connected to form spaces as big as one’s imagination.
 These can be used for learning, guest accommodations, play, retail, or nearly anything else imaginable.